 Ever wonder why your neighbor’s car looks infinitely more gorgeous than yours?
 The secret could be that he knows how to pick the right car cleaning products to use even for DIY detailing.
-If you’re unfamiliar with the merits of polymer sealant vs wax or carnauba wax vs synthetic wax, you won’t know how to choose the appropriate item to keep your car looking just as good as your neighbor’s.
+If you’re unfamiliar with the merits of polymer sealant vs carnauba wax, you won’t know how to choose the appropriate item to keep your car looking just as good as your neighbor’s.

 It’s never enough to simply wash and scrub the dirt off your car.
 The extra step of paint protection is a necessary investment that will pay off big time in the long run.
-When your paint-job is perfectly preserved, you can forget about having your car repainted in the years to come.
+With a perfectly preserved paint job, you can forget about repainting your car in the years to come.

 Natural carnauba wax (we’ve mentioned it before in relation to motorcycle detailing) and synthetic polymer sealant are equally effective at sealing in your car’s freshly-cleaned look and protecting the clear coat.
-Both are equally good at creating a hydrophobic layer that protects you car against water, the elements, and road contaminants.
-Both also add vibrancy to your car’s paintjob by giving it an extra sheen and allowing the surface to reflect more light.
+Both are equally good at creating a hydrophobic layer.
+This layer protects you car against water, the elements, and road contaminants.
+Both also add vibrancy to your car’s paint job.
+How?
+By giving it an extra sheen and allowing the surface to reflect more light.

-Carnauba wax is a natural protectant, giving your vehicle a “three-dimensional” shine that makes the colors deeper, darker, and richer.
-Carnauba is derived from a type of palm tree that is native to Brazil, but sometimes it is also mixed in with beeswax and other natural substances.
+Carnauba wax is a natural protector.
+It gives your vehicle a “three-dimensional” shine that makes the colors deeper, darker, and richer.
+Carnauba is derived from a type of palm tree that is native to Brazil.
+Sometimes it is also mixed in with bee wax and other natural substances.
 If you have a dark-colored vehicle, carnauba wax might be the better option for you.
 The downside of carnauba wax is its tendency to thin and wear off after a shorter period of time compared to polymer sealants.

-Polymer sealants, which are made from plastic-based formulas instead of organic substances, can hold up against worse weather for longer.
-In turn, a freshly sealed car will look better for longer than a freshly waxed vehicle.
+Polymer sealants are made from plastic-based formulas instead of organic substances.
+They can hold up against worse weather for longer.
 Using a polymer sealant will also mean that you might not have to have your car detailed for longer, because it will certainly retain its like-new appearance for months and months.
-Depending on the weather conditions in which you drive, a good coating of polymer sealants can last up to four months.
+Depending on the weather conditions in which you drive, a good coating of polymer sealant can last up to four months.
 The bad thing about polymer sealants is that they don’t produce that slick, glossy finish that carnauba wax can.

-it’s best to experiment with both protectants and test their capabilities on your own.
-Durability is certainly a strong point for polymer sealants, but the beauty that carnauba wax can give your vehicle is also a something to consider.
+To find out, it’s best to experiment with both and test their capabilities on your own.
+Durability is certainly a strong point for polymer sealants, but the beauty that carnauba wax can give your vehicle is also something to consider.
 Whichever product you eventually choose, be sure to follow the package instructions for proper application and storage of the leftover product.